Loving Care for New Parents

 Your pregnancy, birth, and postpartum or adoption needs are unique.
 They should be attended to with mindfulness, flexibility, wisdom, and respect.

 I have provided nurturing physical, social, and emotional support to families in the Bay Area for the last three decades.
-With education and experience in the fields of perinatal care & education, Midwifery, Anthropology and Philosophy, I am qualified to attend to your family's needs during your transitions into becoming parents.
+I am prepared to attend to your family's needs during your transitions into becoming parents.
 I enjoy and feel privileged to be working with a broad diversity of family styles.

 I can help you cope with the changes and challenges that pregnancy or the adoption process brings.
 Preparing for parenthood, and exploring the possibilities of child-welcoming with presence and imagination can be supported.
 During and after your child arrives, whether by birth, adoption or some combination, I can take care of you while you learn to take care of your child.
 Becoming a parent is wondrous and often difficult.
 New parents have to balance self-care with caring for a new family member and managing other relationships in their lives.
 Everyone benefits from support.